knownothinnobody/gatsby-netlify-action/README.md

   Provided as an [input][github-action-input]
   Defaults to **false**

-### Org or User Pages

-Create a repository with the format `<YOUR/ORG USERNAME>.github.io`, push your Gatsby source code to a branch other than `master` and add this GitHub Action to your workflow! 🚀😃

-### Repository Pages
+### Path Prefix

-Repo pages give you the option to push your static site to either `master` or `gh-pages` branches.
-They also work a little different because the URL includes a trailing path with the repository name, like `https://username.github.io/reponame/`.
 You need to tell Gatsby what the path prefix is via `gatsby-config.js`:

 ```js
 module.exports = {